aws-observability/observability-best-practices/docs/en/guides/operational/adot-at-scale/adot-java-spring/adot-java-spring.md

-# Instrumenting Java Spring Applications
+# Instrumenting Java Spring Integration Applications

-This article describes an approach for manually instrumenting [Spring-Integration](https://spring.io/why-spring) applications utilizing [Open Telemetry](https://opentelemetry.io/) and [X-ray](https://aws.amazon.com/xray/).
+This article describes an approach for manually instrumenting [Spring-Integration](https://docs.spring.io/spring-integration/reference/html/overview.html) applications utilizing [Open Telemetry](https://opentelemetry.io/) and [X-ray](https://aws.amazon.com/xray/).

-The Spring-integration framework is designed to enable the development of integration solutions typical of event-driven architectures and messaging-centric architectures.
-On the other hand, OpenTelemetry is much more focused on micro services architectures, in which services communicate and coordinate with each other using HTTP requests.
-Therefore this guide will provide a recommendation of how to instrument Spring-integration applications using “manual instrumentation” with the OpenTelemetry API.
+The Spring-Integration framework is designed to enable the development of integration solutions typical of event-driven architectures and messaging-centric architectures.
+On the other hand, OpenTelemetry tends to be more focused on micro services architectures, in which services communicate and coordinate with each other using HTTP requests.
+Therefore this guide will provide an example of how to instrument Spring-Integration applications using manual instrumentation with the OpenTelemetry API.

 ## Background Information